 Our staff is stable and rich in experience

-Our one-room classroom boasts two Montessori-trained guides who together have over 45 years teaching in a Montessori classroom.
-And our classroom assistant, the newest member of our teaching staff who started over 10 years ago, has a teaching degree and many years teaching in traditional classrooms.
+Our one-room classroom boasts two Montessori-trained guides who together have over 35 years teaching in a Montessori classroom.
+And our classroom assistant, the newest member of our teaching staff, has worked with children in numerous setting for over 5 years.

 Our classroom is child-centered